benwattsjones/OS-Build/README.md

 very heavily commented in an attempt to make it easier to understand and navigate for others attempting similar projects.

-Currently, is compiled, the user interface consists of a welcome message, an area to type in, and a series of dots appearing once per second in the form of the system timer.
+Currently, The user interface is in text mode, with a header line displaying a welcome message and the system time elapsed, with an area below to type in.

 Please see the 'Progression Goals' section below for a list of features implemented thus far.